Take it or leave it…

 If you want to export more than 2500 leads from a Sales Navigator search, you need to split your search into several chunks.

-Here is a video tutorial that explains the process:
+Here’s a video tutorial that explains the process:

 Using Evaboot is an easy way to build email lists from Sales Navigator.

-If you want also want to get phone numbers from Sales Navigator, you can combine Evaboot and Datagma.
+If you also want to get phone numbers from Sales Navigator, you can combine Evaboot and Datagma.

 Great.